 There are several reasons why, but very briefly, if something goes wrong with your rental (or you), it is super hard to fix it, and it probably will become very expensive.

 And with the vehicle standard and road standards in Cuba, the risk of something going wrong on the way is significantly higher than in most other places in the world.

 If you want to fly directly, there are international flights to Santa Clara Cuba airport.
 The closest airport to Santa Clara is just 10 minutes away.

 Abel Santamaria International Airport is located around 10 kilometers outside Santa Clara.

 This is the airport serving Santa Clara city, as well as other destinations in this area like Cayo Santa Maria.

 Wrap-Up Facts About Santa Clara Cuba!

-Apart from what happened in Santiago de Cuba, the last incidents and the battle of Santa Clara in 1958 is probably the single most important event leading up to the revolution in Cuba.
+Apart from what happened in Santiago de Cuba, the last incidents and the battle of Santa Clara in 1958 are probably the single most important events leading up to the revolution in Cuba.

 If you have a bit of interest in deep-diving into the whys and hows of history, Santa Clara is probably a city you will very much enjoy visiting for a day or two during your Cuba holiday.

 And if not, it is only an oval hour away from the stunning beaches of Cayo Santa Maria and true Caribbean island life!